 1) Democracy - Can and does give to the citizen an element of participation and some control over policy and decision-making but it is not by itself a panacea.
 There are many kinds of democracy, and factors that affect their effectiveness, how candidates are chosen, boundary demarcation, timing and counting procedures, intimidation of voters and even the best are flawed.

 It does not necessarily ensure the rights of minorities in fact it can reinforce the power of the majority at the expense of these minorities.
-And we can all find examples of ’elected dictatorshipsincluding the clerical governments - theocracies.
+And we can all find examples of ’elected dictatorshipsincluding tyrannies & clerical governments - theocracies.
 Corrupt voting procedures can result in the very opposite of democracy.
-Democracy may or may not extend to secularism and progressive political ideology that also affect the freedom of the individual and peaceful nature of the society.
+Democracy may or may not extend to secularism and progressive political ideology that also affects the freedom of the individual and peaceful nature of the society.
+Nor should it be assumed that multi-party government is the only way to get diversity and choice In most Western countries there is the choice between US style capitalism amd US style capitalism, and this is the pattern being enforced by the world financial institutions on the developing world.

 Nor can democracy be relied upon to curb the unbridled accumulation of wealth - and the privileged access that money gives to the rights and freedoms that it can buy, often to the detriment of others.
 And as with individual freedom, democracy can be corrupted by massive wealth and the control of resources, the economy, and the media.